Merchant Cash Advance (MCA) Calculator

 - Final Thoughts

-Merchant Cash Advance Calculator: Estimate the Cost
+Merchant Cash Advance Calculator: Find Your Borrowing Costs

-Sometimes a short term expense puts a small business owner in need of immediate cash.
+Sometimes a short-term expense puts a small business owner in need of immediate cash.
 While a loan might seem like the obvious solution, the timing, terms and conditions don’t always fit the needs of a small business owner.
 But there is another financing option available: the merchant cash advance (MCA).

 An MCA is not a loan, but an advance.
 When you enter into an agreement with an MCA lender, you receive a sum of cash in exchange for a percentage of your future sales.